gamesbook/protograf/docs/source/customised_shapes.rst

         notch will start
       - *notch_y* - the distance from the corner in the y-direction where the notch will start
-      - *notch_corners* - the specific corners of the rectangle where the notch will be applied
+      - *notch_directions* - the direction of the specific corner or corners of the rectangle where the notch will be applied

 ===== ======